ezavesky/udnd_09_robo_replacements/README.md

 * **gamification (250)** - there are three mini-games within the space: one to teach (doing task), one to listen (speech recognition+ story reading task), one to challenge the AI (seeing task).
 The user can repeat each of them for a diferent gaming experience.
 Additionally, unique dialog entries are randomly chosen throughout the user's interactions with the robots.
 * **Diegetic UI (250)** - where possible visuals and audio-based communication is given to the user; some text is still required, but attempts were made to condense them into short buttons (**non-text components are essential to gameplay**)
 * **storyline (250)** - a lightweight dialog manager was hand-created with region triggers to start and end conversation with robots at different tasks; different conversations can be triggered for the same point using a coarse probabilty + random number selection
-* **AI (250)** - a system for training and evaluating placement of blocks to guess visual patterns was implemented -- due to timing this was not hooked into the main VR experience -- instead, only a supplemental 2D learner application was created to help create training data for online models in the game; agin though the models were not completed. (**30% completed**)
+* **AI (250)** - a system for training and evaluating placement of blocks to guess visual patterns was implemented -- due to timing this was not hooked into the main VR experience -- instead, only a supplemental 2D learner application was created to help create training data for online models in the game; agin though the models were not completed. (**partially completed**)
 * **speech recognition (500)** - speech recongition was investigated but it could not be hooked in for streaming in such a short amount of time (**not completed**)
 * **user testing (250)** - user testing was accomplished in two ways, early and quick user testing of individual ideas and visual concepts during design and implementation; a secondary, more complete test was also performed when siginificant milestones (like the completion of a task station); notes were taken along the way in the primary design document  (**evaluation and improvements included**)

-## Walkthrough
-Snapshots of the overall and individual levels are included below.

 ## Data Sources
 Some assets were used from the open source community and are